giel/qmk_firmware/readme.md

 Actual keyboard added can be found here in [mg_sofle_v2](./keyboards/splitkb/aurora/sofle_v2/keymaps)

-To build the firmaware file run the `compile.sh` script in the root of the project.
+To build the firmware file run the `compile.sh` script in the root of the project.

+To flash the firmware to the keyboard run the `flash.sh` script in the root of the project.

+Enter the bootloader using any of the following methods:
+-  Tap the QK_BOOT keycode (Layer 2 '-' )
+-  Double-tap the nRST button on the PCB (near the TRRS connector)

+Wait for the OS to detect the device.

+You need to save the firmware file to both halves of the keyboard.
+Use the first method for the left halve, and the second method for the right halve.

 ----------